DavidHe1127/Mr.He_HandBook/Cloud,Tooling/route53.md

 ### Troubleshooting

 #### server ip address could not be found
-This error could happen when you delete and recreate a hosted zone for your domain leading to mismatch between new ns records and old ns records.
+This error could happen when you delete and recreate a hosted zone for your domain leading to mismatch between new ns records and old ones.

 To confirm, from `registered domains` menu, note down `Name servers` your domain uses and compare with that of your domain `hosted zone`.
 If they are different, then it could be your problem cause.